CPRI Investors Have Opportunity to Lead Capri Holdings Limited Securities Fraud Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-So what: If you purchased Capri Holdings securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+SO WHAT: If you purchased stock or sold Capri puts during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

-What to do next: To join the Capri Holdings class action, go to https://rosenlegal.com/submit-form/?case_id=33109 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.
+WHAT TO DO NEXT: To join the Capri class action, go to https://rosenlegal.com/submit-form/?case_id=33109 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than February 21, 2025.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.

 No Class Has Been Certified.
 Until a class is certified, you are not represented by counsel unless you retain one.
 You may select counsel of your choice.
 You may also remain an absent class member and do nothing at this point.
 An investor's ability to share in any potential future recovery is not dependent upon serving as lead plaintiff.